Pragya-Malik/Delish-Project/README.md

 Description:
-The Dalish project is a creative front-end design project focused on building an aesthetically pleasing and structured website layout.
+The Delish project is a creative front-end design project focused on building an aesthetically pleasing and structured website layout.
 This project emphasizes design consistency, typography, color usage, and overall visual presentation.

 Key Highlights: